rahulmrj/ForegroundLocationExample/README.md

 # ForegroundLocationExample
-A simple Foregrounf location  app
+a simple app which get callback of latitude and logitude